 Mr. Blum has served as President of International Advisory Services Group since its founding in 1988.
 A leading boutique consultancy in the trade and competitiveness area, IAS has a proven track record of problem-solving in steel trade, the use of trade laws and international negotiations, and coalition-building.
 By conducting a series of town hall meetings and crafting a comprehensive policy proposal, IAS helped decisively shape the steel policy of President George H. W. Bush.
 These efforts won an award from the American Society of Association Executives in 1989.
 Ten years later, IAS organized a small coalition to defeat a WTO-inconsistent steel import quota bill that had seemed headed for certain passage in the U.S. Senate.
-In recent years, IAS has played a leading role in developing a policy response to China’s emergence as an industrial power.
-Mr. Blum secured the endorsement of the National Association of Manufacturers for legislation to apply the countervailing duty law to non-market economies, helped fashion NAM’s first-ever China trade policy, and for the past six years has worked tirelessly for an effective response to the misalignment of the Chinese and other currencies.
-Mr. Blum helped to found and lead the Fair Currency Coalition.
-He played a leading role in developing the legal case on currency manipulation, devising a remedy under U.S. trade laws, and expanding its membership.
+In recent years, IAS has played a leading role in developing deeper understanding of the implications of China’s emergence as a world power.

-With the aim of fundamentally reorienting America’s trade and domestic policies, Mr. Blum has taken the lead in the formation of the Coalition for a Prosperous America.
+With the aim of fundamentally reorienting America’s trade and domestic policies into a strategic national policy, Mr. Blum took a leading role in the formation of the Coalition for a Prosperous America in 2006.
 The CPA unites domestic farmers, ranchers, workers and manufacturers behind an agenda of fundamental reform of US policy on currency misalignment, taxation, and other key issues impacting international competitiveness.
 Mr. Blum serves as CPA’s government affairs advisor and as executive director of the CPA Education Fund’s Issues Forum.

 Mr. Blum has prepared or delivered testimony on a range of trade and competitiveness issues to: the Senate Finance and Banking Committees; the House Small Business and Ways and Means Committees; the Joint Economic Committee; the Congressional Steel Caucus; the Northeast/Midwest Coalition; the Department of Commerce; the interagency Trade Policy Staff Committee; and the US International Trade Commission.